 MMR Calibration means that Dota 2 will assign a suitable rank to your profile.
 In the calibration process you complete 10 matches in solo or party mode so that the system can calculate your skill level and give you the correct Dota 2 rank medal for this season.

 Players that create a new Dota 2 account cannot play ranked matches, ranked matchmaking has a minumum of 100 normal match-making games.

 How to calibrate your new Dota 2 account:

 - Play 100 matches first (Normal or Turbo).

 - Then the Ranked section will unlock.

-- To get your medal/Rank, you have to complete some requirements again.
+- To get your Dota 2 rank, you have to complete some requirements again.

 - Complete one of the two options: 10 solo calibration matches or 10 party calibration matches.

 - After completing 10 matches inside of one calibration area, you will be assigned to a Dota 2 rank!
-This rank is not fixed, by playing more games you can rank up and down.
+This rank is not fixed, by playing more games you can rank up and down on the MMR value.

 2. Ranked Machtmaking Recalibration: